-- 2.3.18 Where development is acceptable and some harm to biodiversity is unavoidable, mitigation measures will be necessary to offset any harm.
-The following approaches will be taken in preferential order: - 1.
-Avoid any adverse impacts altogether by locating harmful development away from sensitive areas - Mitigate adverse impacts by providing on-site enhancements, such as habitat areas or biodiversity features, or by changing work practices and timings to ensure no adverse impact on biodiversity - 3.
-Where on-site biodiversity losses cannot be avoided or mitigated and it is a last resort, compensate for losses by providing off-site enhancements which represent a net gain over the existing. - 2.3.19 Mitigation or compensation measures for protected habitats and species will be secured for the duration of impacts by planning condition and/or section 106 legal agreement.
+2.3.132.3.18 The conservation and enhancement of protected habitats and species should take place on-site.
+Where development is acceptable and some harm to biodiversity is unavoidable, mitigation measures will be necessary to off-set any harm.
+The following approaches will be taken in preferential order:

+- 1. Avoid any adverse impacts altogether by locating harmful development away from sensitive areas - 2.
+Mitigate adverse impacts by providing on-site enhancements, such as habitat areas or biodiversity features, or by changing work practices and timings to ensure no adverse impact on biodiversity - Where on-site biodiversity losses cannot be avoided or mitigated and it is a last resort, compensate for losses by providing off-site enhancements which represent a net gain over the existing.

+2.3.19 Mitigation or compensation measures for protected habitats and species will be secured for the duration of impacts by planning condition and/or section 106 legal agreement.
 Off-site compensation (or offsetting) should happen near the development site and result in a net gain over the existing.
-Offsetting should also result in minimal temporary loss of ecology between damage occurring and new habitats becoming fully functional and/or species becoming established. - 2.3.20 Designated wildlife sites and many of the priority habitats listed in Table 2.1 will not be suitable for off-site compensation because of their irreplaceable nature.
+Offsetting should also result in minimal temporary loss of ecology between damage occurring and new habitats becoming fully functional and/or species becoming established.

+2.3.142.3.20 Designated wildlife sites and Mmany of the priority habitats listed in Table 2.1 will not be suitable for off-site compensation because of their irreplaceable nature.
+Defra's biodiversity offsetting metric should be used to decide whether habitats are appropriate for compensation and the quantity of compensation required.
 Where initial off-site compensation measures have fully or partly failed, further measures will be necessary.

-Table 2.1 Dartmoor National Park's Priority Habitats and Species

-Priority Habitats Priority Species Ancient woodland Atlantic salmon Red grouse Blanket bog Bat species (inc. Greater Horseshoe Bat) ◆■ Ring ouzel ■ Caves, disused mines and disused quarries Blue ground beetle Skylark ■ Grass moor Bog hoverfly Golden plover ■ Haymeadows and species rich grasslands (including some road verges) Cirl bunting Southern damselfly ◆■ Species-rich hedgerows and stonewalls Curlew ■ Keeled skimmer dragonfly Lowland heath Deptford pink ■ Vigur's eyebright Moorland Dormouse ◆ ■ Woodlark ■ Parkland and aged and veteran trees Dunlin ■ Buzzard ■ Ponds Flax leaved St John's wort Cave shrimp Raised and valley mire Golden hair lichen ■ Heather Rhos pasture High brown fritillary ■ Greater butterfly orchid Rocky outcrops Irish lady's tresses ■ Bog orchid Rivers and streams Large blue butterfly Wild daffodil Traditional orchards Marsh fritillary ■ Usnea articulata lichen Upland heath Narrow-bordered bee hawk moth Graphina pauciloculata lichen Upland oakwood Otter ◆ ■ Wet woodland Pearl-bordered fritillary Internationally protected species Nationally protected species